 The Journey Church can be described as a diverse family of Christ-followers who are journeying together towards knowing God and making God known.
 This is expressed through our values that we are pursuing in the goal of fulfilling our mission.
-Our Values are what we consider to be core expressions of Biblical truth in the life of our local church.
+Our Values are what we consider to be core expressions of Biblical truth that create the culture of the church..
 We have identified 12 areas that we are eager to pursue with passion.
 These are as follows:

 The Gospel is simply the good news that is wrapped up in Jesus Christ and what He has done.
 It is the power of God for the salvation of all who believe (Romans 1:16).
 So what does it mean when we say Gospel-centred?
 It means the Gospel remains the central theme and defines our message and our mission.
 The method (how we communicate the message and fulfil our mission) must support these and not detract from them.